digipost/digipost-api-client-java/docs/_v15_x/2_send.md

         .send();
 ```

-## Send messaage with request for registration
+## Send message with request for registration

 It is possible to send a message to a person, who does not have a Digipost account, where the message triggers an SMS notification with a request for registration.
 The SMS notification says that if they register for a Digipost account the document will be delivered digitally.
 If the user does not register for a Digipost account within the defined deadline, the document will either be delivered as physical mail or not at all.